 We all probably remember the old maxim that our mothers told us: An apple a day keeps the doctor away.
 If you’re a runner—especially a newbie–that should be amended to include bananas.
 Without a doubt, eating a banana every day is one of the best fruits for your general health and success in racing and training.

-For many of us, bananas were the first solid food we ever ate.
+For many of us who love eating when bored, bananas were the first solid nutritious food we ever looked for.
 Good thing too.
 Bananas are the perfect health food—for runners and non-runners alike.

 From a runner’s perspective, bananas are nature’s energy food.
 They are easy to eat and transport, taste great, offer plenty of quick carbs and—get this—are 75 percent water.
 So not only do bananas fuel your run, they keep you hydrated—a real key during our disgustingly hot, humid summers.
 It’s no wonder that aid stations in marathons, ultramarathons and triathlons are often well-stocked with bananas.

 Bananas are so omnipresent that we tend to take them for granted.
 In America, 95 percent of us have eaten bananas in the past month and on a per capita basis, Americans eat 26 pounds a year.
 That’s more than apples and oranges, making bananas the most popular fruit in the country.